Quan Yi Fong: Career

 Quan joined the SBC in 1992.
 In 1996, she was fired by TCS over a fight at a bowling alley and for driving without a valid license.

 Quan joined SPH MediaWorks in 2000.
 When SPH MediaWorks merged with MediaCorp, she was transferred to MediaCorp, marking her return to the company after almost 9 years.

 In Asian Television Award 2008, she obtained the Best Entertainment Presenter.
 In Star Awards 2005 & Star Awards 2014, she won Best Variety Show Host.
 She won Best Info-ed Programme Show Host at the Star Awards 2015.
 She won Best Programme Host from 2017 to 2019.
 She was nominated a total of 12 times for Best Programme Host.

-In Star Awards 2017, Quan received the All-Time Favourite Artiste award after winning the Top 10 Most Popular Female Artistes award from 2005-2010, 2013-2016 respectively with Elvin Ng & Joanne Peh.